Jim decided to share the story of how his daughter was groomed and abducted by paedophiles, in order to help other children and parents.

 I’ve had to become tech-savvy, quickly.

-Now, I know how to set all Lucy’s apps so only her friends can see what she posts.
+I’ve learned how to set all Lucy’s apps so only her contacts can see what she posts, which means I check all her contacts.

 I link Lucy’s iTunes account and her phone to mine, so I can see all her contacts and every email she sends or receives.